Consensys/EthOn/EthOn_glossary.md

 Accounts have an intrinsic balance and transaction count maintained as part of the Ethereum state.
 They also have some (possibly empty) EVM Code and a (possibly empty) Storage State associated with them.
 Though homogenous, it makes sense to distinguish between two practical types of Account: those with empty associated EVM Code (thus the Account balance is controlled, if at all, by some external entity) and those with non-empty associated EVM Code (thus the Account represents an Autonomous Object).
 Each Account has a single Address that identifies it.
 ### AccountConcept
 Groups EthOn concepts related to Accounts.
+### AccountDataProperty
+Groups all Data Properties that are specific to an Account.
+### AccountObjectProperty
+Groups all EthOn Account Object Properties
 ### AccountState
 State of an Ethereum Account.
 It is comprised on four pieces of information: nonce, balance, storage root and code hash.
 The data is stored in a Merkle Patricia tree as a mapping between addresses and Account states.
 ### AccountStorage